PartyDAO/party-protocol/README.md

 # Party Bid V2

 The AuctionCrowdfund V1 protocol allowed people to pool funds together to acquire NFTs.
-PartyBid V2 adds new features to allow parties to use and govern those NFTs together as well.
+AuctionCrowdfund V2 adds new features to allow parties to use and govern those NFTs together as well.
 The party never ends!

 ## Layout